GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 3. Check one of these categories to pause whenever any event from that category is fired, or expand the category and check a specific event.

-{% Img src="image/admin/c40PakNjXuOPIn21VySn.png", alt="Creating an event listener breakpoint.", width="800", height="543" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/aFFgOPi3outuMb32WO3k.png", alt="Creating an event listener breakpoint.", width="800", height="726" %}

-**Figure 7**: Creating an event listener breakpoint for `deviceorientation`
+This eample shows how to create an event listener breakpoint for `deviceorientation`.

 ## Exception breakpoints {: #exceptions }